cadenpiper/briq/mcp-server/README.md

 - **Clean Architecture**: Separation of concerns with focused services
 - **Natural Language**: Conversational responses throughout
+- **Unified Interface**: Single tool for all Briq queries with intelligent routing
+- **Professional Tone**: No emojis, clean formatting, trustworthy responses
 - **Maintainable**: Easy to modify or extend individual services
 - **Testable**: Services can be unit tested independently
 - **Scalable**: Simple to add new data sources or tools